-One injured in overnight shooting off Plank Road, officials say
+One injured after fight led to overnight shooting outside bar, officials say

 Latest Weather Blog

-One injured in overnight shooting off Plank Road, officials say
+One injured after fight led to overnight shooting outside bar, officials say

-BATON ROUGE - Law enforcement is investigating a reported shooting on Dayton Street overnight Wednesday.
+BATON ROUGE - Law enforcement is investigating a reported shooting on at a bar off Plank Road early Thursday morning.

+The Baton Rouge Police Department said a man was leaving Romeo's Old School Bar and Lounge when he got into a fight.
+The fight reportedly led to a shooting.

-Officials say one person was taken to a hospital after being found on Dayton Street off Plank Road.
-The person was reported to be in stable condition, but officials did not specify the severity of their injuries.
+Police said the man was shot in the "upper torso area."
+He was found on Dayton Street, and officials say he was in stable condition, but did not specify the severity of his injuries.

 Trending News